slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### How to speed up your decisions?

 The ability to make fast decisions is a competitive advantage.
+Some people get paralyzed by [over thinking](#on-starting-and-timing).
 If you don't decide somebody will decide it for you.

-Some people get paralyzed by [over thinking](#on-starting-and-timing).
-If you think too much, you’ll create a problem that wasn’t there in the first place.

 > *'While we are reasoning concerning life, life is gone.' -- David Hume*